 Day 3 – Mutnovsky Volcano

-We ascend the crater of Mutnovsky volcano (2322 m), entering its crater with its powerful gas and steam spurts and boiling mud cauldrons.
-Overnight in tents.
-(BLD)
+We ascend the crater of Mutnovsky volcano (2322 m), which is one of the most outstanding volcanic phenomenons in Kamchatka, with its powerful gas and steam spurts and boiling mud cauldrons.
+Overnight in tents (BLD)

 Day 4 – Gorely Volcano

 Ascend Gorely volcano (1829 m) with its acid and freshwater crater lakes, before heading to Paratunka to spend the night.
 Overnight Helios Lodge or similar.
 (BLD)

 Day 5 – Paratunka